adelhpour/Alcuin/docs/overview.rst

 Description
 ###########

-NetworkEditorGUI is a portable GUI library, based on Qt/C++, that provides developers with the basic features required for a reaction network editor software tool.
-These features are:
+NetworkEditorGUI is an open-source portable GUI library that provides developers with an embeddable Qt widget with the fundamental features required for network viewer and editor software tools.
+Using NetworkEditorGUI, a developer can straightforwardly add network viewer and editor features into their tool and customize it at their will through its plugin interface.
+This plugin interface allows the developer to write code in Python and customize their app features to meet their specific requirements.

-* Add/Remove Nodes to the scene,
-* Add/Remove Edges between two nodes on the scene,
-* Drag and Move a node and its connected edges on the scene,
-* Undo/Redo actions,
-* Zoom and Pan on the scene,
-* Export a .pdf figure of the scene.

-Operating Systems
-#################
-NetworkEditorGUI runs on:

-* Microsoft Windows,
-* macOS,
-* Linux.
+NetworkEditorGUI is being developed and maintained by Adel Heydarabadipour and Herbert Sauro at `Sys-Bio Lab <https://www.sys-bio.org>`_

+Long-term goals
+###############